lsst-ts/ts_scheduler/doc/configuration/configuration.rst

   * HOT; hot start (default).

-    This is the most versatile startup mode and is designed to rapidly restate the scheduler to an operation status.
+    This is the most versatile startup mode and is designed to rapidly initialize the scheduler to an operational state.

     The scheduler will check if it was previously configured, then perform the following actions;